Civil rights leaders rebuke Zuckerberg's free speech address

 Breaking News Emails

-Several of the nation’s leading civil rights activists and organizations criticized the comments Thursday of Facebook chief executive Mark Zuckerberg, who described efforts to reduce false information from the platform as a harmful form of censorship that could kill social movements.
+Several of the nation’s leading civil rights activists and organizations criticized comments made by Facebook chief executive Mark Zuckerberg, who described efforts to reduce false information from the platform as a harmful form of censorship that could kill social movements.

-During a speech at Georgetown University, Zuckerberg said he views the core work of Facebook as providing every person with a way to express their views.
+During a speech Thursday at Georgetown University, Zuckerberg said he views the core work of Facebook as providing every person with a way to express his or her views.
 The absence of significant restraint on what’s said and done makes Facebook a space that helps to seed social change, he said.

 Free and unbridled speech has always played a critical role in the work of outsiders who wanted a more inclusive society, Zuckerberg said in the live-streamed, 35-minute speech.

-Note: CORRECTION (Oct.
-18, 2019, 9:55 a.m.
-ET): A previous version of this article misspelled the last name of the president and director-counsel of the NAACP Legal Defense and Educational Fund.
-She is Sherrilyn Ifill, not Iffill.
-The article also misspelled the last name of a conservative Writer.
-He is Ben Shapiro, not Shaprio.